 Decades later after the first pair of climbing shoes entered the scene, we now have many different manufacturers trying to one-up each other for control of the industry.
 Many climbers now find it difficult and confusing in selecting the right pair of climbing shoes.
 Read on to see a list of the best climbing shoes to buy and wear this 2020.

-1. La Sportiva Mythos Climbing Shoes for Men
+#1.
+La Sportiva Mythos Climbing Shoes

-While the La Sportiva Mythos Climbing Shoes for Men is slightly more expensive than many entry-level climbing shoes on the market, it does justify its price tag with excellent features.
+While the La Sportiva Mythos Climbing Shoe for Men is slightly more expensive than many entry-level climbing shoes on the market, it does justify its price tag with excellent features.
 The multi-pitch comfort, precision fit, durable build, and all-day performance make this pair of shoe ideal for climbing and casual use.

-Conclusion: The La Sportiva Mythos Men’s Climbing Shoes is ideal for both casual and climbing use.
+Conclusion: The La Sportiva Mythos Men’s Climbing Shoe is ideal for both casual and climbing use.
 It presents a “bang for your buck” offering thanks to its premium leather construction, snug fit, and durable build.

-2. Scarpa Men’s Helix Climbing Shoes
+#2.
+Scarpa Men’s Helix Climbing Shoe

 With its 100% leather construction, the Scarpa Men’s Helix Climbing Shoes presents a “bang for your buck” deal for climbers.
 It has a rubber sole with a light heel cup for added durability and comfort.
 The to-the-toe lacing enables a secure fit for users while enhancing adjustability.